giantswarm/releases/aws/v12.5.2/README.md

 # :zap: Giant Swarm Release v12.5.2 for AWS :zap:

-This release fixes an issue that crashing app-operator when handling cluster deletion.
+This release fixes an issue that causes app-operator to crash when handling cluster deletion.

 ## Change details